zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    Disables sending :zeek:id:`print_hook` events to remote peers for a given file.
-In a distributed setup, communicating Bro instances generate the event :zeek:id:`print_hook` for each print statement and send it to the remote side.
+In a distributed setup, communicating Zeek instances generate the event :zeek:id:`print_hook` for each print statement and send it to the remote side.
 When disabled for a particular file, these events will not be propagated to other peers.